Sunlight through the tops of the trees surrounding the Harvard Law Library.

 Course Highlights

-Harvard Law School offers a wide variety of courses and programs related to all aspects of environmental law.
+Harvard Law School offers a diverse range of courses and programs related to all aspects of environmental law.
 Below are courses taught by Clinic and EELP faculty and staff.

 Visit the Harvard Law School website to learn more about all environmental law and policy-related faculty, courses, clinics, and research programs at HLS.